Engagement Photos Part 2 - What to Wear

 Try not to match, but rather coordinate.
 Choose colors that belong together, not the same shade of the same color.
 The problem with same colors is that they blend together and then instead of two gorgeous people, you’re left wondering whose sleeve that is over there in that part of the photo, or whose arm is that right there.

 Engagement photo sessions with me mean that you have time for two outfit changes.
-So, if you’re ever feeling unsure about your choices, bring several outfits with you and I’ll offer you my recommendations based on the light, the location, and the angles.
+So, if you’re ever feeling unsure about your choices, bring several outfits with you and I’ll help!

 Accessories & Layering